At RESTORE, our practitioners make up your Integrated Health Care Team.

 We work closely alongside you to demonstrate and teach you exactly what to do and how to do it.
 Finally, full support, guidance, counseling, education, and constant encouragement are available all along the way.

 The Five-Part Lifestyle Change Program consists of:

-- A comprehensive 90-minute Integrative Medicine Consultation and regular follow-up
+- A comprehensive 2-hour Integrative Medicine Consultation and 2 additional follow-up appointments

 - Complete 2-hour fitness evaluation

-- Customized exercise plan development and education and regular follow-up
+- Customized exercise plan development and education and 2 additional follow-up appointments

 1. Integrative Medicine Consultation

 Your Integrative Consultation is a comprehensive and holistic 2-hour medical evaluation that reviews your overall health condition along with examining the possible underlying factors affecting your health.